syedrahbarali/CredProfileCard/README.md

 - To change the profile name or image, edit the `App.js` file.
 - For any UI changes, update the styles and components in `App.js`.

 ---

-## 📸 Adding a Screenshot

-1. Run the app on your device or emulator.
-2. Take a screenshot of the profile screen.
-3. Save the screenshot as `screenshot.png` in the project root directory.

----